Logo of the website

 By using my code, you will receive 20 CHF after investing 500 CHF.

 By default, Findependent only in sustainable (ESG) ETFs.
 But you can create a custom portfolio and choose standard ETFs if you want more diversification.
-It is really good that they offer both options since some users are choosing to invest broadly.
+It is excellent that they offer both options since some users are choosing to invest broadly.

-If you want more information, you can read my full review of Findependent.
+If you want further instructions, you can read my full review of Findependent.

 Investart